ippontech/blog-usa/posts/centralized-rules-execution-server.md

         enabled: false
 ```

-The execution server is configured to use the custom maven settings file and custom repository to store metadata with the following system properties.
+The execution server is configured to use the custom maven settings file and custom repository to store metadata with the following system properties:

 ```
 kie.maven.settings.custom = /usr/kieserver/settings.xml